Jevrem Grujić

-Early life and education
+Early life and postgraduate studies

-Jevrem Grujić was born on 23 July 1826 in the village of Darosava near Arandjelovac.
-His father, a merchant and high-ranking state official, came from a lineage with roots in Montenegro, where his ancestors had settled in the 17th century.
-The family patriarch, Grujića Šestanović, played a notable role in both Serbian insurrections and served as a deputy in the assembly during Prince Miloš Obrenović’s first reign.
-Grujić completed his studies at the Gymnasium and, in 1846, enrolled at the Lyceum in Belgrade.
+Jevrem Grujić was born on 23 July 1826 in the village of Darosava near Arandjelovac in a patriarchal peasant family.
+His father was a merchant and high ranking state official.
+His ancestors, originally from Montenegro, had moved to Serbia in the 17th century and founded a village of the same name.
+The founder of the Grujić family, Grujića Šestanović, was a participant in both Serbian insurrections and a deputy to the popular assembly that met during the first reign of Prince Miloš Obrenović.
+Following his graduation from the Gymnasium Grujić enrolled in the Lyceum in Belgrade in 1846.

-During his time at the Lyceum, Grujić co-founded the Society of Serbian Youth (Družina mladeži srpske) in 1847, inspired by the German Burschenschaften.
+In 1847 Jevrem Grujić with other Lyceum students founded the Society of Serbian Youth (Družina mladeži srpske), which was inspired by the Burschenschaften.
 (Note: “Družina mladeži srpske” was the only organisation of Serbian students within Serbia.
 Serbian students in the Habsburg monarchy founded organisations that cooperated among themselves, but their unification was prevented by the Revolution of 1848 and the conservative reaction that followed.)
-The group published an almanac, Neven sloge, where Grujić contributed an article titled “Horizon of the State” (Obzor države).
-This piece became a seminal statement of Serbian liberalism for his generation.
+In "Neven sloge", the almanac of Družina, Jevrem Grujić published an article titled: “Horizon of the State” (Obzor države).
+The article then became the statement of Serbian liberalism that Grujic's generation would eventually accept and adopt.

-Grujić’s article championed the role of the state in ensuring the happiness and wellbeing of its people.
-He criticised the church, praised education, and expressed faith in progress, while lamenting Serbia's lack of internal and external freedom as a vassal of the Ottoman Empire without constitutional rights.
-His vision for Serbia included liberation from foreign rule and improved relations with other Slavs, ending his text with the rallying cry: "Long live an independent, legal, and, in time, free state of Serbia".
+Grujić pointed out that the role of a country was to provide the people with happiness and wellbeing.
+He criticised the church, praised schools and education, expressed his faith in progress, and scorned the current atmosphere in Serbia.
+For him Serbs did not have outer or inner freedom since Serbia was still a vassal of the Ottoman Empire moreover it was deprived of any type of constitutional rights.
+The goals of his platform was the liberation of the Serbian people from foreign government, and the improvement of relations with other Slavs.
+Jevrem Grujić finished his text with the exclamation: “Long live an independent, legal, and in time, free state of Serbia.

-In 1849, Grujić was awarded a government scholarship to study law at prestigious universities, including Heideberg and the Sorbonne.
-(Note: Jevrem Grujić belonged to that first generation of learned Serbs born in Serbia but sent abroad for education on state bursaries in order to train a ‘local’ bureaucratic and intellectual elite) In Paris, he published Slaves du Sud, (Southern Slavs) a book critical of the Serbian government, which led to the cancellation of his scholarship.
-He completed his law studies in 1854 and returned to Belgrade.
-Known as one of the "Parisians", a group of young liberals influenced by French political thought, Grujić joined the civil service, steadily rising through its ranks.
+In 1849 he was granted a government scholarship and proceeded to study law at two prestigious European universities: Heideberg and the Sorbonne.
+(Note: Jevrem Grujić belonged to that first generation of learned Serbs born in Serbia but sent abroad for education on state bursaries in order to train a ‘local’ bureaucratic and intellectual elite) In 1850 he moved to Paris to continue his studies, in France he published a book, Slaves du Sud, that so enraged the Serbian authorities that they cancelled his stipend.
+He finished law school in 1854 and returned to Belgrade.
+He was one of the young liberal "Parisians" as were called those who had studied in France and were influenced by political doctrines of French provenance.
+In 1858, with Ranko Alimpić, Jovan Ilić, and others liberal students of the lyceum, Grujić organized a "Liberal Club" where they advocated for national liberation and independence, freedom of the press, religion and education and professed the goal of modernising the Serb State economically and politically.
+Grujić joined the civil service, quickly progressing through the ranks.

-By 1858, Grujić, along with other liberal intellectuals such as Ranko Alimpić, Jovan Ilić, established the "Liberal Club."
-The group advocated for national independence, freedom of the press, religion, and education, as well as the economic and political modernisation of Serbia.